far-oda/LU-Survival-Guide/README.md

 If you are above that, then you can **[Click Here](https://www.railcard.co.uk)** instead, which is the same price but doesn't offer a 3-year plan.

+As for the busses themselves, you will find that 100 and 4 are the **slowest**.
+40, 1A, and 1 are the **fastest**, and 41 and 42 are the **mid**.

+Regarding the bus passes, If you use the bus more than 4 times a week then definitely get a bus pass, same goes for daily passes if you have more than one trip a day.

 ### _**[Press to go back](https://far-oda.github.io/Lancaster-University-Survival-Guide/#list-of-content)**_

 #### Amazon Shipping and Lockers